peejaywk/VinylRack/README.md

 [Font Awesome](https://fontawesome.com/) has been used throughout this project to provide any icons that are required.

 ### Colour Scheme
-A neutral colour scheme was chosen for the site as most of the color on majority of pages is provided by the album artwork.
+A neutral colour scheme was chosen for the site as most of the colour on majority of pages is provided by the album artwork.
 A simple black and white theme was chosen with a light green colour being used for the delivery details banner and to display the discount percentage when required.

 * ![#4D724D](https://via.placeholder.com/15/4D724D/000000?text=+) #4D724D
     * Delivery details banner